idea-statica/iom-examples/python-examples/docs/python-examples.md

 # parameters-anchors

-This example shows how to modify parameters of the connection from Python.
-In this example the bending moment, the thick on the base plate and the length of the anchor are modified.
+This example shows how to modify parameters of the IDEA Connection from Python.
+In this example, the bending moment, the thickness of the base plate and the length of the anchors are modified.
 Results are printed to the console.

-How to set parameters in idea connection project is descriped on ths [page](params-in-ideacon-project.md)
+How to set parameters in idea connection project is described on ths [page](params-in-ideacon-project.md)

 ![Python script in Visual Studio Code](images/python-vs-code.png)